derektypist/product-landing-page/README.md

  The demo section is a video of me wearing a charcoal suit with bottle green tie.
 This was before I set off to go racing at Wolverhampton on 20 October 2018.

  The descriptions section provides a description of my suits, ties and dinner suits.
+They have a different background colour.

  ### User Stories